mikelward/Krohnkite-codeberg/README.md

 # Kröhnkite
+Author of [Kröhnkite](https://github.com/esjeon/krohnkite).
 A dynamic tiling extension for KWin 6 only.
-Author of [Kröhnkite](https://github.com/esjeon/krohnkite) Kröhnkite is mainly inspired by [dwm][] from suckless folks, and aims to provide rock solid stability while fully integrating into KWin.
+Kröhnkite is mainly inspired by [dwm][] from suckless folks, and aims to provide rock solid stability while fully integrating into KWin.